fibo/OLAP-cube/README.md

                            //  [ 2015, 'Dec' ],
                            //  [ 2016, 'Jan' ],
                            //  [ 2016, 'Feb' ],
+                           //  [ 2016, 'Feb' ],
-                           //  [ 2016, 'Mar' ]]
+                           //  [ 2017, 'Apr' ]]
 ```

 ### `table.slice(dimension, table)`

-Slice operator picks a rectangular subset of a cube by choosing a single value
-of its dimensions.
+> Slice operator picks a rectangular subset of a cube by choosing a single value of its dimensions.

 Consider the following example, where a slice with 2016 year is created.